Ilya-Nesterenok/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 ## Discussion

 The forced damped pendulum transitions from predictable oscillations to chaotic behavior, reflecting the complexity of nonlinear systems.
-Limitations include the small-angle approximation’s failure at large \(\theta\) and assumptions of linear damping.
+Limitations include the small-angle approximation’s failure at large $\theta$ and assumptions of linear damping.
 This analysis and simulation offer a window into dynamics with broad real-world relevance.

 ---